arduino/docs-content/content/arduino-cloud/01.guides/09.google-home/google-home.md

 ### Create Variables

-The next step is to create a Cloud variable, which we will later interact with via our Google Home.
+The next step is to create a Cloud variable, which we will later interact with via Google Home.

 1. While in Thing configuration, click on **"Add Variable"** which will open a new window.
 2. Name your variable `led`, select `Smart home`, and select it to be of a `Switch` type.